 Prenup agreement, by their very definition, can only be entered into before marriage.
-For those who are already married and want to enter into an agreement about what should happen to their assets if they were to divorce in the future, a post-nuptial agreement may be a suitable alternative.
+For those who are already married and want to enter into a prenup agreement about what should happen to their assets if they were to divorce in the future, a post-nuptial agreement may be a suitable alternative.

-A post-nuptial agreement is like a pre-nuptial agreement, in that it is an agreement about what would happen to each spouse’s assets if they were to divorce.
+A post-nuptial agreement is like a prenup agreement, in that it is an agreement about what would happen to each spouse’s assets if they were to divorce.

 The key difference is that a post-nuptial agreement is entered into after a couple has been married, whereas a prenup agreement is entered into before marriage.

 Just like prenup agreements, post-nuptial agreements are not legally binding in England and Wales.

 Both you and your spouse should receive independent legal advice before you sign any agreement.
 Without this, your spouse could, for example, argue that they didn’t fully understand the implications of what they were signing and that a court should therefore not enforce the agreement.